Veridise/veridise-docs/zkvanguard/detectors/unused-fields.md

 {/* Commented out until Circom frontend is available for V2.
 <TabItem value="circom" label="Circom">

-In the following example, the developer is computing the positive difference between inputs.
-However, unlike the previous two examples, the `MultiDiff` circuit is computing the pairwise difference between elements in the `inp_large` and `inp_small` array, with the differences being output in the `outp` array.
-Since the circuit is designed to output a positive difference, each pair of elements in the input is constrained such that:
+In the following example, the developer intends to compute the positive difference between inputs.
+The `MultiDiff` circuit computes the pairwise difference between elements in the `inp_large` and `inp_small` arrays, outputting the results in the `outp` array.
+Since the circuit is intended to output only positive differences, each pair of inputs should satisfy the constraint:

 $$
 \forall_{i \in [0, n)}\, \text{inp\_large[i]} > \text{inp\_small[i]}